Tourism Brittany

 During this stopover, you will discover:

-• The Saint-Philippe Bastion: this section of the ramparts was reclaimed from the sea in the 18th century.
+• The Saint-Philippe Bastion: this section of the ramparts, reclaimed from the sea in the 18th century.

-• The Inner Harbour of Saint-Malo: the sheltered basin where privateers and cod fishermen used to dock.
+• The Inner Harbour of Saint-Malo: the sheltered basin where privateers and cod fishermen used to arrive.

-• La Route du Rhum: the famous transatlantic race that sets sail from Saint-Malo every four years.
+• The Route du Rhum: the famous transatlantic race that always sets sail from Saint-Malo every four years.

-• The Rance ferrymen: those boatmen, who were sometimes quite charming, who ferried travellers across the river.
+• The Rance ferrymen: these boatmen, sometimes quite charming, who ferried travellers across the river.

 🎧 Continue the full tour : 7,50 €